 - FIRST TIME/EXPIRED CPAT SECTION

-CPAT testing begins at 8:00am.
+CPAT testing begins at 7:00am (due to hotter weather conditions we start earlier during summer sessions).
 Please arrive 15-20 minutes early to complete necessary paperwork.

 **NO APPOINTMENTS WILL BE TAKEN.
 IT IS MANDATORY FOR ALL TESTING TO ARRIVE AT THE LISTED START TIME**